scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 University of Cincinnati, started working on a package called ``scikit-hep`` that would provide a set to tools useful for physicists working on an analysis.
-The initial version of the ``scikit-hep`` package had a simple vector library, unit conversions, several useful statistical tools, and province recording functionality - interesting, but not yet transformational for most analyses.
+The initial version of the ``scikit-hep`` package had a simple vector library, unit conversions, several useful statistical tools, and provenance recording functionality - interesting, but not yet transformational for most analyses.

 He also placed the GitHub repository into a GitHub organization of the same name, and asked several of the other HEP related packages to join.
-The ROOTPy project was ending, with the primary author moving on, and so several of the then-popular packages that were included in the ROOTPy org were happily transferred to Scikit-HEP.
+The ROOTPy project was ending, with the primary author moving on, and so several of the then-popular packages that were included in the rootpy organization were happily transferred to Scikit-HEP.
 Several other existing HEP libraries, primarily interfacing to existing C++ simulation and tracking frameworks, also joined.